azproduction/lmd/README.md

 5. Each function-module is initialized (evaled) on demand
 6. LMD module is as easy to debug as normal JavaScript file
 7. Build system compresses JavaScript files using uglifyjs (or any other)
-8. lmd module can define object via return or module.exports/exports as CommonJS Module
+8. LMD module can define object via return or module.exports/exports as CommonJS Module
+9. Module can be wrapped automatically in builder so you can write your modules as node.js modules (see Usage)

 Installing
 ----------